 French Bulldog

-French Bulldogs are cute and energetic small to medium size dogs that are very popular due to their unique appearance and clownish, good-spirited behaviour.
+French Bulldogs are cute and energetic, small to medium size dogs that are very popular due to their unique appearance and clownish, good-spirited behaviour.
+They resemble a miniature Bulldog, except for their distinctive large, bat ears.
+Loyal and dependable companions, they bond closely with their owners and require a great deal of human connection.

 Recommended forSingles, families